 Given the lack of talent in the playing group, Mark was doomed to fail on Disc alone.

 Never should have been on the bus and the good thing is that the wrong person was pushed off the bus while it was moving (=break the contract).
-Good luck to Essendon but their ex chemical coach is Inspirational and will look on Mark as a subordinate which High S profiles always are.
+Good luck to Essendon but their ex chemist coach is Developer and will look on Mark as a subordinate which High S profiles always are and are no threat.

 This famous school is preoccupied with making everyone a leader.
 Not everyone wants to be a leader nor do that have the behaviour pattern to support such a plan.
 But they may well be a key person on your bus in the correct seat.